brontosaurusrex/singularity/README.md

 - toX264crf (and required toAAC, hasVideo, hasAudio, mxfmixdown and such modules)
 - toDV
 - toPRORES
+- toPRORESinterlaced (assumes ttf input and flags/encodes? output as interlaced)
 - srt2video
 - toMXFpush (xdcam 8bpc 4:2:2 mpeg2 with separated mono tracks, assumes stereo single channel input, will also do ebuR128 correction on audio)
 - r128 (r128 info and graph, will also work with mxf files with separated audio channels)